tuteng0915/awesome-ar-diffusion/README.md

 # <img height=34 src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Hand%20gestures/Handshake.png"/> Awesome Diffusion × Autoregression (DiffxAR)
 A curated list of hybrid Diffusion + Autoregressive (DiffxAR) models for language, reasoning, and robots.

+Note: Currently, this repository is under construction, some tags may be wrong or unclear, and some important papers may not be covered.
+We welcome everyone's comments and contributions!

 ---

 ## <img height=28 src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Smilies/Smiling%20Face%20with%20Hearts.png"/> Legend